takeiteasy/graphics/README.md

 On OSX you'll have to link Cocoa framework ```-framework Cocoa``` and include the ```-x objective-c -fno-objc-arc``` flags.
 If you're using OpenGL backend ```-framework OpenGL``` and ```-framework Metal -framework MetalKit``` for Metal.
 Also, if you're using XCode you'll also have to disable modules in the build settings, becuase modules imports curses with stdio for some reason.

+OSX 10.13 changed something and CoreGraphics isn't working like it used to, so if you're using 10.13 Metal is now the default rending library, so see above.

 On Linux you'll have to link libX11 and libm ```-lX11 -lm```, and if you're using the OpenGL backend include ```-ld -lGL```. **NOTE**: X11 can't automatically strech stuff being rendered like ```StretchDIBits``` and ```CGContextDrawImage``` can - so resizing the window is disabled (_until I can find a solution_) unless you're using the OpenGL backend.

 On Windows (Visual Studio) you'll have to add ```/utf-8``` to the command line options or unicode decoding won't work properly.
 I don't know why, but it doesn't.